Strange metal from incoherent bosons: Mode-Mode Coupling: Higher order terms in self-energy

 \section{Mode-Mode Coupling: Higher order terms in self-energy}

 The second-order bosonic self-energy diagram -- which renormalizes both the mass-term $\mu$, and the imaginary term of the bosonic propagator, $\gamma$ -- is denoted by $\Pi_2(q_0)$ where $q_0$ is the external frequency.
-We emphasize that the bosonic dispersion has a minimum at finite momentum $Q_0$, which is different from the external frequency in this diagram, $q_0$.
-The diagram evaluated is depicted in Fig.~(\ref{figmm}).
+We emphasize that the finite-momentum bosons is dominant around $Q_0$, which is different from the external frequency in this diagram, $q_0$.
 The integral is given by